 Dogs Helping Heroes will provide our qualified dogs to approved Veterans, First Responders and Gold Star Families at no charge.
 Should the recipient and support team want to raise funds through a fundraiser or make personal donations, it will be greatly appreciated but no approved applicant will be refused a dog due to lack of funds.

 Acquisition of a Dogs Helping Heroes Dog is a Five-step process.

 Step One - fill out the Application Form on the website and submit with all supporting documentation.
 You will receive an email when your completed application is received.

-Step Two - The application committee will review all applicants on a quarterly basis (see the calendar on the website for application deadline dates).
+Step Two - The application committee will review all applicants on a quarterly basis.
+Application deadlines are March 15th, June 15th, September 15th and December 15th.
 If you meet the eligibility criteria you will be notified that you have been granted an interview.
 You will be notified by email approximately 2 weeks after the application deadline if you have been selected to proceed to the next step.

 Step Three - You will be scheduled for an interview with the application committee.
 Interviews are conducted quarterly (see calendar for dates).
 Interviews typically last 45 minutes to an hour and you are encouraged to bring your family and members of your support system to the interview.
 You will be notified within the week after your interview if you have been accepted to the next step or if your application was declined.
 In addition, DHH reserves the right to decline any application at any time during the application process at the discretion of the application committee and the DHH Board of Directors.

 Step Four -A Home inspection will be conducted by members of the application committee.
 Every effort will be made to arrange this within a few weeks of your interview but there are times it may take a bit longer.
 A Home inspection report and photos will be submitted to the application committee and a determination will be made if you are to be awarded a DHH dog.